-Parents, instead of feeling hurt, should try to understand what their child is going through.
+Parents, instead of feeling hurt from their children and their childrens’ spouses, should try to understand what their children are going through.
 Of course, if the parents really feel upset because of certain behavior on the part of their child or son in law, they may have to discuss it with their child, but always in such a way as to promote peace.
 Not to criticize or put down their child’s spouse.
 That would be a grave error.
 Because the moment you as a parent want to criticize your child’s spouse, the child will automatically withdraw and close up and be afraid to communicate for fear that you want to break up their marriage or because the things you say may actually be things the child noticed but does not want to acknowledge as it negatively affects the way the child relates to his or her spouse. (after several years of marriage, when your child is secure with their spouse, at that time they may be more willing to hear and even acknowledge the faults of their spouse and work on fixing things, but in the beginning it is usually not so).

 And let’s face it: even if there are things you see which are not good in the person your child has married, you must remember that nobody is perfect.
 Perfection does not exist in this world.
 Therefore you have to accept the other person with their faults and ignore many things.
 And you must keep in mind that you are happy your child is married and is happy in life.
 As long as your child is happy and thriving in the marriage, put your own feelings aside and do not complain.
 Remember how you would have wanted your parents or in laws to react when you got married.